Rehabilitation Sciences Main Menu

 - No more than one of the three forms should be completed by a professional reference such as an employer.

-- Each form should be in a signed, sealed envelope and included in the application packet.
+- Each form should be in a signed, sealed envelope and sent directly to Graduate Admissions by the recommender.

 - Letter of Intent (Vital information from resume's should be included in the Letter of Intent)